 Monkey say "cool breeze"- To act unaffected by something.

-Moon does run until daylight catch up with him – Similar to”you can run but you can’t hide” and “one day one day congo tay” – when you do wrong you will, in time, meet your justice.
+Moon does run 'til daylight catch up with him - Similar to"you can run but you can't hide" and "one day one day congo tay" - when you do wrong you will, in time, meet your justice.